StefanPeev/Common-Sans/fonts/download-links.md

-All releases of Common Sans font family will be placed at [Local Fonts](https://localfonts.eu/).
+All releases of Common Sans font family are placed at [Local Fonts](https://localfonts.eu/shop/cyrillic-script/bulgarian/bulgarian-cyrillic-sans-serif/commonsans/).
 Please follow the link.